Dillon Brooks NBA Preview vs. the Kings

 Kings 2022-23 Defensive Insights

-- On defense the Kings allowed 118.1 points per game last year, 25th in the league.
+- On defense the Kings allowed 118.1 points per contest last year, 25th in the league.

-- In terms of rebounds, the Kings were ninth in the league last season, allowing 42.2 per game.
+- Giving up 42.2 rebounds per game last season, the Kings were ninth in the league in that category.

-- Looking at assists, the Kings were 28th in the league defensively last season, conceding 26.7 per game.
+- Looking at assists, the Kings conceded 26.7 per contest last year, ranking them 28th in the NBA.

-- Conceding 12.5 made three-pointers per game last year, the Kings were 18th in the league in that category.
+- Conceding 12.5 made three-pointers per game last season, the Kings were 18th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!